Firesphere/silverstripe-newsmodule/README.md

 * History of changes in the items
 *

-(Indeed, that second bullet means it only lacks history, nothing else)
+(Indeed, that second bullet means it only lacks history, nothing else :P )

 ## Installation